 Facebook adds tags to all images uploaded to the site.
 When Facebook announced this in April, it explained that it served the purpose of making the site more accessible to visually impaired members.

-Available for Chrome and Firefox, Show Facebook Computer Vision Tags is an extension that gives Facebook users insight into Facebook’s deep learning process, offering a way to understand the extent to which Facebook is actually extracting information from your uploads.
+Available for Chrome [No Longer Available] and Firefox, Show Facebook Computer Vision Tags is an extension that gives Facebook users insight into Facebook’s deep learning process, offering a way to understand the extent to which Facebook is actually extracting information from your uploads.

 How It Works